SysKitTeam/docs-point/requirements/permission-requirements-change-log.md

     * used to collect Power BI data
     * by default, no permissions are added

-Due to listed permission changes, **Global Admin is required to re-consent permissions**.
+Due to the listed permission changes, **Global Admin is required to re-consent permissions**.

 [To see the complete list of used App Registrations and assigned permissions, navigate to the Permission Requirements article](permission-requirements.md).